Flu is an infection caused by a virus. The virus infects your lungs and upper airways.

 Flu will often get better on its own, but it can make some people seriously ill.
 It's important to get the flu vaccine if you're advised to.

-Flu symptoms can also include:
+Flu symptoms come on very quickly and can include:

-- sore throat
+- a sore throat

 - difficulty sleeping